 Maniguin island, aka Maningning Island, is the best dive safari around Boracay

-Maniguin island, which is also known locally as the "Maniquin island" or "Maningning island" and even as the "Hammerhead island", is a full day diving trip (dive safari).
+Maniguin island, which is also locally known as the "Maniquin island" or "Maningning island" and even as the "Hammerhead island", is a full-day diving trip (dive safari).

-- There is no potable water.
+- There is no portable water.

 The beach is the only place where you can setup the camp.

-But with Scotty's dive center, it is possible to do it as a day dive safari, with three dives on the site and be back to your hotel by 18h00 (6PM) the same day.
+But with Scotty's dive center, it is possible to do it as a day dive safari, with three dives on the site and you will be back to your hotel by 18h00 (6PM) the same day.
 Why?
 Because our boats can go to Maniguin in just one hour!

 Why do you need to dive around Maniguin island?

-In Maniguin island there is a lot of unique marine life that cannot be seen around Boracay itself.
+In Maniguin island, there is a lot of unique marine life that cannot be seen around Boracay itself.